 It is our belief that children should enjoy their school life, find satisfaction in their achievements and realise their potential to the full.
 The School endeavours to create tolerant individuals; we will aim to help your child respect and appreciate others, their feelings, views and capabilities.
 We will encourage your child to be confident and excited about meeting new challenges.

 During your child’s life at our school we feel it is very important that home and school work closely together.
 Through a strong partnership we can share our expectations, develop understanding and celebrate your child’s successes.

 Schools produce and receive a great deal of documentation to help them in their effective and efficient running and we are happy to share this with you.
 Click on the links if you would like to see copies of Ofsted reports on the school, our policies, schemes of work or publications from the DfE.

 Please click the image to see the curriculum

 Click the button below for the year group curriculum overview

 The pupil premium was introduced in April 2011 and is allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years (known as 'Ever 6 FSM').

 Schools also receive funding for children who have been looked after continuously for more than six months, and children of service personnel.

 The Pupil Premium is additional funding given to schools so that they can support their disadvantaged pupils and close the attainment gap between them and their peers.

-Please click the image to download the intended expenditure pupil premium 2016 - 17
+Please click the image to download the Pupil Premium Strategy Statement